junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 To use MSAL Python, register an application with the Microsoft identity platform.
 You'll need an Azure account with an active subscription.
 [Create a free account](https://signup.azure.com/) if you don't have one.
 You can register your app in a [customer tenant](/entra/external-id/customers/quickstart-tenant-setup) or [workforce tenant](/entra/identity-platform/scenario-web-app-sign-user-app-registration?tabs=python).

-MSAL Python can be used by applications to acquire tokens to access protected APIs.
-Tokens can be acquired by different application types.
-These app types include desktop applications, web applications, web APIs, and applications running on devices that don't have a browser (such as IoT devices).
-Different app types follow different auth flows.
+Applications can use MSAL Python to acquire tokens for accessing protected APIs.
+Different app types acquire tokens using different auth flows.
+The supported app types include desktop applications, web applications, web APIs, and applications running on devices that don't have a browser (such as IoT devices).

 In MSAL Python, applications are categorized as follows: